ltjess/ltjess/README.md

 - Hadoop 🐘
 - Machine learning 🤖📈

-🔍 Passionate about extracting insights from data, creating visualizations, and building data-driven solutions.
+🔍 Passionate about extracting insights from data, communicating big ideas, and building data-driven solutions.

 🌟 Excited to collaborate, learn, and contribute to this online community.